Nikatik/GravityAssist/README.md

 # GravityAssist
-Visualizer of the gravity assist trajectory
+Visualizer of the Keplerian section of the trajectory